 The baseline groundwater production for Los Angeles County is based on the 10-year average of groundwater production for pumping from all groundwater basins as described in annual water master reports, groundwater sustainability plans, and UWMPs.
+The 10-year average is used in order to capture different hydrologic year types which can impact the availability of supplies.
 Historic annual production from each groundwater basin is provided in Table 5, and average 700,000 AFY.